-117. Setting up a formal procedure can ensure response rates meet the publication threshold.
+120. Setting up a formal procedure can ensure response rates meet the publication threshold.
 This may include:

-118. Dedicated NSS Operations Team and/or an NSS Steering Group:
+121. Dedicated NSS Operations Team and/or an NSS Steering Group:

-- Representatives from across the provider can meet regularly (e.g. once every 2 weeks) to discuss response rates and how to boost them. - A group can get together to brainstorm promotional ideas.
-Discuss areas of low response and when appropriate, invite department/subject representatives to discuss areas of lower performance. - You can track email conversations between representatives to communicate weekly response rates and discuss promotional actions - You can meet with department representatives and encourage them to pass on information to their colleagues in department meetings. - 119.
-All meetings that involve the sharing of interim response rates must be documented in the provider's Project Communications Plan. - 120.
+- Representatives from across the provider can meet regularly (e.g. once every 2 weeks) to discuss response rates and how to boost them. - A group can get together online to brainstorm promotional ideas.
+Discuss areas of low response and when appropriate, invite department/subject representatives to discuss areas of lower performance. - You can track email conversations between representatives to communicate weekly response rates and discuss promotional actions. - You can meet with department representatives and encourage them to pass on information to their colleagues in department meetings. - 122.
+All meetings that involve the sharing of interim response rates must be documented in the provider's Project Communications Plan. - 123.
 Communications planning.
-In order to maximise response rates, some providers have developed a communications plan for the NSS Fieldwork before the launch of the survey. - 121.
+In order to maximise response rates, some providers have developed a communications plan for the NSS Fieldwork before the launch of the survey. - 124.
 Preparing for fieldwork.
-Set out a structured, formal plan to ensure that staff are fully briefed on the NSS process, the importance of reaching required response rates, and the start and end dates of fieldwork.

-- 122. Timetable for promotional activity.
-Providers can produce a detailed plan of promotional activity to target students. - 123.
+Set out a structured, formal plan to ensure that staff are fully briefed on the NSS process, the importance of reaching required response rates, and the start and end dates of fieldwork. - 125.
+Timetable for promotional activity.
+As stated previously, there is no requirement on providers in England to promote the NSS in 2021.
+However, if they want to providers can produce a detailed plan of promotional activity to target students. - 126.
 Identify key responsibilities.
-Some providers have a formal document which identifies who will have responsibilities for which communications, e.g. those best placed to engage with students and what their key responsibilities should be. - 124.
+Some providers have a formal document which identifies who will have responsibilities for which communications, e.g. those best placed to engage with students and what their key responsibilities should be. - 127.
 Innovative ideas.
-Providers have tested different ideas to engage students with the NSS, including involving those from relevant specialisms to get involved with the promotion, e.g. Art & Design, Marketing and/or Communications to develop NSS strategies for the provider. - 125.
+Providers have tested different ideas to engage students with the NSS, including involving those from relevant specialisms to get involved with the promotion, e.g. Art & Design, Marketing and/or Communications to develop NSS strategies for the provider. - 128.
 General awareness.
 Explore ways you can raise awareness of the NSS amongst non-final year students.
-This can include poster campaigns to promote changes that have been implemented as a result of NSS findings. - 126.
+This can include poster campaigns to promote changes that have been implemented as a result of NSS findings. - 129.
 Contacting students.
 Survey fatigue and general annoyance from being over-contacted can prevent eligible students from participating in the survey.
-To avoid this, providers can: - Plan communications according to the Ipsos MORI timetable. - Be aware of any other internal research that is being undertaken by the provider and plan communications, so students are not overwhelmed by emails. - Ensure communication with students is staggered.

-• Personalise or sign emails from representatives that are recognised by students, e.g. Dean or subject head.
+To avoid this, providers can: - Plan communications according to the Ipsos MORI timetable.

+- Be aware of any other internal research that is being undertaken by the provider and plan communications, so students are not overwhelmed by emails. - Ensure communication with students is staggered. - Personalise or sign emails from representatives that are recognised by students, e.g. Dean or subject head.